PDX-Capstone-Team-A/DxWiFi/documents/research.md

 ###Fountain Code
 Fountain code is a data reconstruction technique discussed [here](http://www.mit.edu/~gauri/FountainCodes.pdf).
-Essentially, on one end, the data is continually be distributed and on the other, it will wait until it has enough information to construct the data.
+Essentially, on one end, the data will continually be distributed and on the other, it will wait until it has enough information to construct the data.

 ##Suggestions for future research